Powers of Attorney

 DISCUSS YOUR OPTIONS WITH OUR HOUSTON ESTATE PLANNING LAWYERS

-There are many reasons to establish powers of attorney; in the event that you become incapacitated, who will take care of your financial affairs?
+There are many reasons to establish powers of attorney; if you become incapacitated, who will take care of your financial affairs?
 Who will make medical decisions on your behalf?
 Establishing powers of attorney allows you to choose someone you trust.

-Understanding the Different Types of Powers of Attorney
+What Are the Different Types of Powers of Attorney in Houston, Texas?

-Depending on your particular situation, you may wish to draft any of the following:
+Depending on your unique situation and circumstances, you may wish to draft, or have us draft, any of the following:

 - General Power of Attorney: This document names an agent who is authorized to act on your behalf in a variety of situations.

-- Springing Power of Attorney: A springing (durable) power of attorney grants the agent the ability to act on your behalf only in the event that you become incapacitated or disabled, which has to be confirmed in writing by qualified physicians.
+- Springing Power of Attorney: A springing (durable) power of attorney grants the agent the ability to act on your behalf only if you become incapacitated or disabled, which must be confirmed in writing by qualified physicians.